pocomane/brewed-in-the-apocalypse/bita-strong.md

 others will be called "Protagonists" and will control a fictional character.
 The other characters in the story, the NPCs, will be controlled by the scenarist.

-To make the text more clear, we will use "She" for the scenarist, and "He" for a protagonist.
+For clearness we will use "She" for the scenarist and "He" for a protagonist.

-__Setup__ The protagonists write on their character sheet, 8 traits and the character name, keeping some space for harms and anything else the scenarist will require.
+__Setup__ The players together select a scenario.
+Each protagonist selects a different character and copy name, traits, abilities, etc on the character sheet.
+New characters may be created from scratch using 8 times the *Experience (move)*.
+To invent a new scenario the player should keep the structure of the example ones.

 __Traits__ A trait is one or few words that describe a quality, an ability, or a tendency of a character.
 The traits will give to the protagonist a mechanical